TeamVermeille/NuitDeLInfo/README.md

 To better communicate about our project, we created several social networks references to the PONG Project :
 [Like our project on Facebook !](https://www.facebook.com/pages/PONG/1597007230527022) [Follow us on Twitter !](https://twitter.com/PONG_Project) A Wiki page is being written too.

+###References
+Nuit de l'Info 2014
+EPITA
+Vermeille 4ever